Cost of Living in Madison, WI [2025]

 Madison Fitness and Entertainment

 Since the weather can change so drastically throughout the year, you might want to look into a gym membership to maintain your fitness.
 Choosing this route will add costs associated with keeping fit throughout the year.
-Luckily, a fitness club membership fee for one adult is manageable in Madison, averaging around $42.50 per month.
+A fitness club membership fee for one adult is not too bad in Madison, averaging around $63.00 per month.
+That said, Madison renters often enjoy well-equipped gyms as an amenity.
+If you're interested in having a gym on site at your rental property, just take our quiz and let us know.
+We'll hook you up with the greats.

-Enjoy the beautiful landscape of Wisconsin’s great outdoors, as weather permits.
-In the winter, you can participate in skating, skiing, and snowboarding.
-In the spring and summer, take swimming, hiking, and biking.
+If you're a nature enthusiast, you'll be able to enjoy the beautiful landscape of Wisconsin’s great outdoors, as weather permits.
+In the winter, you can skate, skii, and snowboard.
+In the spring and summer, you can go swimming, hiking, and biking.

 Madison’s other great outdoor activities include paddling Lake Mendota, strolling the new Alumni Park, and exploring the Olbrich Botanical Gardens.